MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 Given templates and prebuilt functions share the same invocation signature, a template name can't be the same as a prebuilt function name.

- A template name should not match a prebuilt function name.
+ A template name shouldn't match a prebuilt function name.
 The prebuilt function takes precedence.
 To avoid such conflicts, you can prepend `lg.` when referencing your template name.
 For example:

 ```lg
 > Custom length function with one parameter.